-An Outside idea : How America’s 34th president segmented his tasks.
+An Outside idea : Prioritising tasks, how America’s 34th president had time for paint & golf

 Dwight D. Eisenhower had an impressive portfolio.
-He served as a general in the US Army, as supreme commander of the allied forces in Western Europe during World War 2, as president of Columbia University, and as president of the United States, yet still found time to oil paint and play golf.
+He served as a general in the US Army, as supreme commander of the allied forces in Western Europe during World War 2, as president of Columbia University, and as president of the United States, yet still found time to oil paint and play golf through prioritising tasks.

 To make the most of his time, Eisenhower prioritised his tasks by urgency and importance.